sujato/cullavagga/dpcv-project.md

 Segments will almost always be the same in different editions, since variations are usually at a smaller scale (a word or letter).

-SuttaCentral uses a segmented text based on the Mahāsaṅgīti edition of the Sixth Council.
+SuttaCentral uses a segmented text based on the Mahāsaṅgīti (MS) edition of the Sixth Council.
 Let us use this as the reference edition.
 Here is a sample of a segmented text in SuttaCentral’s system, taken from the first discourse of the Saṁyutta Nikāya.

     #. </h1></div><p>
     #. <a class=“pts1ed” id=“pts1ed1.1”></a>